core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 To make efficient requests possible without creating URI aliases that propagate, the "has-unique-proxy" specialization of the has-proxy relation is defined.

-If a proxy is unique, it means that it unconditionally forwards to the server indicated in the link context, even if the Proxy-Scheme and Uri-Host options are elided.
+If a proxy is unique,
+it means that requests arriving at the proxy are treated the same no matter whether the scheme, authority and port of the link context are set in the Proxy-Scheme, Uri-Host and Uri-Port options, respectively, or whether all of them are absent.

 \[ The following two paragraphs are both true but follow different approaches to explaining the observable and implementable behavior;
    it may later be decided to focus on one or the other in this document. \]